Kevin Young (basketball, born 1981)

-Kevin Young (born November 17, 1981) is an American basketball coach who is an associate coach for the Phoenix Suns of the National Basketball Association (NBA).
-He has previously played college basketball and was a head coach for Ireland's Super League with the Shamrock Rovers Hoops and the NBA Development League's Utah Flash, Iowa Energy, and Delaware 87ers.
-He was also an assistant coach for the Utah Valley State College, Oxford College, and the NBA's Philadelphia 76ers.
+Kevin Young (born November 17, 1981) is an American basketball coach and former player who is head coach of the Brigham Young University (BYU) men's basketball team.
+Young has held various coaching roles at the professional, minor league, and collegiate levels in the United States and in other countries.
+Immediately prior to joining the Cougars, Young was associate head coach for the Phoenix Suns of the National Basketball Association (NBA).

-Early career
+Playing career

 Young's own basketball career started in Marietta, Georgia, where he played high school basketball at Sprayberry High School under Coach Roger Kvam.
 After high school, Young attended Middle Georgia College, a NJCAA establishment.
-After 2 years, he transferred to Clayton State University, a Division II university, where he was considered a standout guard there.
-He is still an all-time leader for field goals, assists and three-point shooting at Clayton State.
+After two years, he transferred to Clayton State University, a Division II university, where he was considered a standout guard.